groupoid/dan/README.md

     s ∈ S
 ```

-#### Computation
+#### Face Computation

-Face Computation.
 The face map ∂ᵢⱼ applied to a simplicial set reduces to the simplex s′ specified by the constraint r in R.

 ```
 ∂ᵢⱼ (n (S | R)) → s' if